Vickyxsg173/Resume-Builder/README.md

 ### 🎙️ Voice Input
 - Fill in resume fields using your voice with **react-speech-recognition**
-- Hands-free resume creation experience
+- Hands-free resume creation experience (requires `regenerator-runtime` polyfill)

 ### 🌐 Multilingual Support (i18n)
 - Full internationalization using **i18next** and **react-i18next**